IcaliaLabs/dojo/ruby-training/week_one/01/README.md

 # Dojo Ruby Training Plan: Day One

+## Trainee Objectives
+After this training stage the trainee should be able to:
++ Correctly utilize the basic syntax and semantics of the Ruby language
++ Understand the meaning of the phrase **"Everything in Ruby is an Object"**
++ Execute simple Ruby scripts in their own operating system's command line
++ Write basic Ruby code following both the Ruby language's and Icalia Labs' internal style and conventions

+## Lesson
-**Lesson:** Extensive introduction into the basic syntactical, semantical and morphological aspects of the language.
+ Extensive introduction into the basic syntactical, semantical and morphological aspects of the language.

 + Explain and demo IRB
 + Variable Declaration/Assignment/Inspection